lightward/mechanic-tasks/docs/auto-tag-orders-with-a-cart-attribute/README.md

 # Auto-tag orders with a cart attribute

-Tags: Cart Attributes, Cart, Orders, Auto-Tag
+Tags: Auto-Tag, Cart, Cart Attributes, Orders

 This task checks for incoming orders, watching for orders that have a specific cart attribute filled in.
 When present, the task then copies that attribute over to the order's tags.